What Other Parents Are Reading

 - not urinating within 12 hours after the circumcision

 In the first year of life, a circumcised infant is less likely to get a urinary tract infection.
-It may be easier to keep a circumcised penis clean and uninfected, though boys who don't have circumcisions can be taught to properly clean beneath the foreskin once it becomes retractable (usually by age 5).
+It may be easier to keep a circumcised penis clean and uninfected, though boys who don't have circumcisions can be taught to properly clean beneath the foreskin once it becomes retractable (usually by puberty).

 Later in life, studies show that circumcised men may also be at lower risk for developing cancer of the penis (although the disease is rare).
 Circumcision may lower the risk of contracting HIV and other sexually transmitted diseases (STDs) from an infected female partner.

 Risks and Complications

 A circumcision is considered a safe procedure with minimal, if any, risks.
 Most of the time, there are no complications.

 In rare instances, complications can include:

 - Infection: Infection is rare because doctors use sterile techniques to perform the procedure.
 Most circumcision-related infections are mild and easily treatable with antibiotics.
 Signs of infection include worsening redness, pus, pain, and swelling around the incision, or fever.
 If you notice any of these signs, call the doctor.

 - Bleeding at the site: This is more likely when the child has a bleeding disorder, which is why it's important to let the doctor know about any family history of bleeding or clotting problems.
 Very rarely, a small blood vessel may be nicked during the procedure.
 In most cases, this bleeding will stop on its own, but occasionally stitches are required.